alt. stack

 Closing thought: make intake boring, so recruiting can be great

 The best job req intake systems are unglamorous.
 They remove ambiguity, force decisions, and keep sensitive information appropriately contained.
 If you can ship the first version in 48 hours, you can spend the next few weeks iterating based on real usage instead of debating hypotheticals.
-If you want to pressure-test whether to build or buy, or you want a fast prototype that matches your approvals and security model, AltStack can help you go from prompt to production without code.

 Common Mistakes